chenmozhijin/LDDC/README_en.md

 ## Features

 - [x] Search for singles, albums, and playlists on QQ Music, Kugou Music, and NetEase Cloud Music
+- [x] Drag the song to the search interface to automatically search and match the lyrics
 - [x] One-click download of lyrics for entire albums and playlists
 - [x] One-click match lyrics for local song files
 - [x] Support for saving in multiple formats (verbatim lrc,line by line lrc,Enhanced LRC, srt, ass)